Shiraz University of Medical Sciences: Khalili Hospital

 Khalili Hospital (In Persian language: بیمارستان خلیلی) is a university affiliated teaching and treatment hospital in Shiraz, Fars province, Iran.
 It is affiliated with the university and has 86 active beds.
 The hospital was founded in 1966.
 The facility includes emergency services, eye and cornea transplantation, ear transplantation, cochlear implantation, ophthalmology, reconstructive surgery, ENT, operating rooms, and other paraclinical and outpatient units.

-Khalili Hospital and Educational Center was established in 1966 by Mohammad Khalil Khalili Shirazi with a building area of approximately 2,500 m², fully equipped with scientific and technical facilities, and endowed to Shiraz University of Medical Sciences.
+Khalili Hospital and Educational Center was established in 1966 by Mohammad Khalil Khalili Shirazi with a building area of approximately 2,500 m^{2}, fully equipped with scientific and technical facilities, and endowed to Shiraz University of Medical Sciences.

 Initially operating with a capacity of 25 beds, the hospital has undergone renovations and expansions over the years.
-It now has 86 beds and a total floor area of about 8,534 m², serving as a unique specialized and subspecialized center for ophthalmology and otolaryngology in southern Iran.
+It now has 86 beds and a total floor area of about 8,534 m^{2}, serving as a specialized and subspecialized center for ophthalmology and otolaryngology in southern Iran.

 Poostchi Subspecialty Eye Hospital and Clinic

 Poostchi Subspecialty Eye Hospital and Clinic (درمانگاه و بیمارستان چشم پوستچی) is a teaching and treatment center located in Shiraz, Fars Province, Iran, affiliated with the university.
 It was founded in 1958.

 In 1952, serious eye diseases such as trachoma, cataracts, glaucoma, and chronic corneal diseases were widespread in Shiraz and its surrounding towns, often leading to blindness due to limited medical and sanitary facilities.
 In June 1952, Enayatollah Poostchi traveled to the United Kingdom for medical treatment.
 During his stay, he frequently discussed with relatives and friends his intention to establish an ophthalmology clinic and hospital, considering it one of his main goals.

-Upon returning from his trip, Poostchi purchased a 2,517 m² plot of land on Zand Street, one of Shiraz’s prime locations, and allocated 400,000 tomans from his personal funds for the hospital’s construction.
-After his death in 1952, the trustee of his estate sold part of Poostchi’s personal property to raise funds for the project.
+Upon returning from his trip, Poostchi purchased a 2,517 m^{2} plot of land on Zand Street, one of Shiraz's prime locations, and allocated 400,000 tomans from his personal funds for the hospital's construction.
+After his death in 1952, the trustee of his estate sold part of Poostchi's personal property to raise funds for the project.
 Construction work on the hospital began in 1958, but due to factors such as insufficient budget, progress was slow.
-Eventually, in 1963, the 1,500 m² clinic building was completed.
+Eventually, in 1963, the 1,500 m^{2} clinic building was completed.
 In the same year, advanced medical equipment was purchased from Germany and installed, allowing the hospital to begin admitting patients from across the country.